 An ax with sheath is a handy camping tool Choose one that is compact and strong enough to accomplish basic tasks.
 Smaller than an ax for ease of handling, a hatchet is a great, lightweight alternative.

-Rather than bring a small toolbox, you can probably get away with a multitool, like this one by Gerber.
+Multi Tools: Rather than bring a small toolbox, you can probably get away with a multitool, like this one by Gerber.

 The Gerber Truss is my favorite multitool.
-I’ve had it for more than a year and we take it hiking and when we’re filming.
+I’ve had it for many years and we take it hiking and when we’re filming.
 It’s equally good at opening cans as tightening camera mounts.
+Check the current price on Amazon or REI.

 From helping with cooking dinner to making a clothesline to dry everything after an unexpected bout of rain.
 A little buddy to put in your pocket and take with you everywhere.